/ For pool service owners · 8-minute read

 The Content Hub

-A blog targeting the questions your customers actually search — "pool cleaning cost in [city]", "how often to shock a pool", "why is my pool green after a heatwave".
-Each post answers the question completely, links to the relevant service, and earns AI citations.
+A blog aimed at what customers actually type.
+"Pool cleaning cost in [city]", "how often to shock a pool", "why is my pool green after a heatwave".
+Each post answers the question end to end, links across to the service page that fits, and earns AI citations.

 / System 05